mohcine-otmane/Carpe-Diem/README.md

 ./countdown.exe 2024-12-31
 ```

-Make sure `arial.ttf` is in the project directory or parent directory.
+Make sure `arial.ttf` and `quotes.txt` are in the project directory or parent directory.